The Unique Powers of Whiteboard AnimationClaude Harrington 09.06.2016

 - A whiteboard animation explainer of the same complex subject

 The audio in both instances was exactly the same; so the only difference here, really, was the video format.
 Yet that single difference accounted for a major change.
-Among those who saw the whiteboard animation, there was a 15% rise in recall.
+Among those who saw the whiteboard videos, there was a 15% rise in recall.
 The reason for this, Wiseman believes, is “because people are simply more engaged; in order to remember something, you must attend to it in the first place.”

 This ability to improve the transfer of information is remarkable, yet it’s only one of the unique powers of whiteboard animation.
 So today we’ll look at a few more…